 Take Screenshot on Android By Tapping Back of Your Phone

-While Apple added the feature as an inbuilt functionality for iPhone, there no such feature that comes inbuilt with Android smartphones.
-Instead, we can rely on third-party apps that could do the exact same thing.
+While Apple added the feature as an inbuilt functionality for iPhone, there is no such feature that comes inbuilt with Android smartphones prior to Android 12.
+But we can rely on third-party apps that could do the exact same thing.
 Let’s find out how to take a screenshot on Android by tapping the back of the phone, using the app.

 - Install Tap, Tap app on your Android phone.

 - Open the app and toggle on “Enable Gesture” at the top.

 - Grant accessibility permissions when the app asks.

 - Tap “Disable Battery Optimization” and allow the app to exclude from battery saver options.
 This will let the app run in the background all day.

 - Tap the option “Double Tap” on the app.